What to Pack for TreatmentLiam Roybal

 Bring (Most of) the Comforts of Home

-Disregard what you may have heard, most modern facilities allow clients to bring various items that make their time in treatment more comfortable.
-Understanding items you’re allowed to bring will help you pack more efficiently and help you include things that you use daily.
+Disregarding what you may have heard, most modern facilities allow clients to bring various items that make their time in treatment more comfortable.
+Understanding the items you’re allowed to bring will help you pack more efficiently and help you include things that you use daily.

 In the following article, we’ll outline what you can bring with you to treatment, including hygiene and beauty products and forms of electronics.
 There are also suggestions regarding clothes to consider packing as well.